Myxelium/RandomMemerBot/readme.md

 replace `<your Discord bot token>` with your actual Discord bot token. replace `<minimum interval in minutes>`, `<maximum interval in hours>`, and `<number of retries to find a voice channel with members in it>` with your desired values.

 ### How to get discord token
-Helpful links for creating your discord application and finding the token:
+Helpful links for creating your Discord application and finding the token:

 [Getting token](https://discordgsm.com/guide/how-to-get-a-discord-bot-token) | [Discord Developer Portal](https://discord.com/developers/docs/getting-started)